Hiring, managing, and retaining staff is one of the biggest challenges of running a restaurant.

 - The size of your restaurant or the number of tables you have

-If you are just starting out, hire a few skilled staff, and then you can go from there as your restaurant grows and you get a better understanding of your staffing needs.
+If you are just starting out, hire a few skilled staff and go from there as your restaurant grows and you get a better understanding of your staffing needs.

 3. Identify Responsibilities For The Different Categories of Staff